linode/docs/docs/applications/containers/deploy-a-flask-application-with-dokku.md

 ### Add a gitignore

-Optionally, add a `.gitignore` file to have Git omit tracking caching and virtual environment files under version control.
+Optionally, add a `.gitignore` file to have Git omit caching and virtual environment files from version control.

 {{< file ".gitignore" >}}
 __pycache__/